Belvoir (plantation): 19th century

 Belvoir Plantation suffered further damage during the War of 1812.
 In August 1814, as British land forces attacked and burned the city of Washington, a British naval squadron sailed up the Potomac River and forced the surrender of Alexandria.
 The fleet began the 180 mi return trip down river.
 On September 1, the British attempted to run the deep-water channel below the Belvoir house site, a position that previously had been identified as a strategic defensive location on the river.
 A hastily assembled American force, composed of Virginia and Alexandria militia under the command of U.S. Navy Captain David Porter, hurriedly began to mount a battery on the bluff above the river.
 For four days, British and American forces exchanged cannon and musket fire.
-The British fleet eventually passed the American positions, but British shells demolished what little was left of the old Belvoir Manor.
+The British fleet eventually passed the American positions, and British shells demolished what little was left of the old Belvoir Manor.

 The association of Belvoir Plantation with the Fairfax family ended with the death of Ferdinando Fairfax in 1820.
 During the next decade, William Herbert of Alexandria acquired the property, which he quickly used as collateral for a loan.
 During the 1830s, Thomas Irwin, Herbert's creditor, operated the shad fisheries at White House Point.
 Herbert's continued inability to pay his debts eventually led to the sale of Belvoir at public auction in 1838.

 All of the great 18th-century plantations in the Belvoir area changed considerably in the years before the Civil War.
 Soil exhaustion and inheritance prompted the sale and sub-division of these formerly expansive tracts of land.
 As a new generation of landowners took up residence in southeastern Fairfax County, patterns of land use and ownership were altered.